-OU TER LAYERS (TO FIT OVER ALL LAYERS LISTED ABOVE) Quantity ltem Description Price Range Check List 1 Mid-Weight Synthetic Insulated "Puffy" Jacket Water-resistant, dries quickly, and retains some heat when damp.
+OU TER LAYERS (TO FIT OVER ALL LAYERS LISTED ABOVE) Quantity Item Description Price Range Check List 1 Mid-Weight Synthetic Insulated "Puffy" Jacket Water-resistant, dries quickly, and retains some heat when damp.
 This jacket needs to fit under your rain jacket, and should have a hood.
 Recommend 70-120g/m 2 fill weight.
 Because down is not insulating when wet, it can be challenging to manage staying warm in inclement weather.
 Please bring a puffy jacket with synthetic insulation. \$70 - \$150 1 Fleece Jacket Mid-weight 200-weight fleece jacket, should be layerable beneath your puffy. \$70-\$150 1 Rain Jacket with Hood All rain gear must be 100% waterproof, not water resistant!
-"Breathable" fabrics like Gore-Tex are highly recommended. \$75+ 1 Rain Pants All rain gear must be 100% waterproof, not water resistant!
-"Breathable" fabrics like Gore-Tex are highly recommended. \$25+ HEAD & HANDS 1 Quantity ltem Description Price Range Check List 1 Warm Hat Fleece, polyester, and wool are all appropriate.
+"Breathable" fabrics like Gore-Tex are highly recommended.
+Ultralight rain gear, such as Frogg Toggs, is not recommended as it is generally less durable, especially in the desert environment. \$75+ 1 Rain Pants All rain gear must be 100% waterproof, not water resistant!
+"Breathable" fabrics like Gore-Tex are highly recommended. \$25+ HEAD & HANDS Quantity Item Description Price Range Check List 1 Warm Hat Fleece, polyester, and wool are all appropriate.
 Should cover ears or have ear flaps.
 No cotton. \$12 - \$40 1 Sun Hat Should have a brim to cover your face, for added protection use one with a brim all the way around.
 Should be made out of softer materials so it can get folded up easily if needed.
-Baseball caps are fine. \$30 - \$80 1 Midweight Gloves Usually made from fleece, wool, or synthetic materials.
-Mittens are also acceptable, especially if your hands easily get cold. \$10 - \$30 1 Balaclava or Neck Gaiter Usually made from fleece, wool, or synthetic materials. \$10 - \$30 FEET Quantity ltem Description Price Range Check List 3+ Wool Hiking Socks We recommend 1-2 pairs of mid or heavy weight wool socks for camp and sleeping, and 2-3 pairs of lightweight wool socks for hiking per week.
-These should come up higher than your boots by a few inches. \$10 - \$25/pair 1 pr Hiking Boots See the Boot Guide online for more information. \$120+
+Baseball caps are fine. \$30 - \$80 1 Usually made from fleece, wool, or synthetic materials.
+Mittens are also - Midweight Gloves acceptable, especially if your hands easily get cold. \$10 - \$30 1 Balaclava or Neck Gaiter \$10 - \$30 \$10 - \$30 Balaclava or Neck acceptable, especially if your hands easily get cold.
+Balaclava or Neck acceptable, especially if your hands easily get cold.
+Usually made from fleece, wool, or synthetic materials.
+Check List 1 Balaclava or Neck Gaiter acceptable, especially if your hands easily get cold.
+Usually made from fleece, wool, or synthetic materials.
+FEET \$10 - \$30 Price